-Using the internet is part of everyday life for most children and young people.
-Although for the most part, the internet is very beneficial to children and young people, we know that there are sometimes problems.
+Using the internet is part of everyday life for children and young people.
+Children attending school learn about online safety (including phones) as part of their curriculum.
+But parents and carers also have a responsibility to keep their children safe online.
+Although for the most part, the internet is beneficial to children and young people, we know that there are sometimes problems.
 Work we are doing around this includes:

 Supporting safer internet use

-Most services and settings where children or young people are present use blocking or filtering software to make sure certain types of content cannot be accessed.
-You can also use this at home, either via your internet service provider or special software.
-It may also be useful to:
+Services and settings where children or young people are present use filtering software to make sure risky content cannot be accessed.
+You also have this at home, via your internet service provider.
+It is also available as a standard service on most mobile devices.
+Depending on which device or service you use, you can also set time limits, monitor usage, and more.

 It can be difficult to talk to children and young people about internet safety.
 They may feel they have heard the advice before, that they do not need it, or that it does not apply to them.